Emotional care of babies, children, young people and families (EC1)

 - have an interest in work with children of all ages, young people and their families

 - have achieved an undergraduate degree or demonstrate equivalent learning or achievement

-- have the capacity for active participation in workshops and seminars
+- have the capacity for active participation in workshops and seminar

 - be motivated for independent reading and study.